ZhengYuan-Public/fun-with-lectures/README.md

 You need a mind-map software named XMind to open *.xmind files.

-A free trial version can be downloaded from _Toolkit(for Windows users).
+A free trial version can be downloaded from https://www.xmind.net/download/zen